darekaze/SpaceWx/src/data/articles/phenomena/en/coronal-holes.md

 # Coronal Holes

 ![0314_hole](./static/0314_hole.jpg)
 *Coronal holes in the Sun's atmosphere from an ultraviolet image taken in January 2011.
-(Source:NASA/SDO and the AIA, EVE, and HMI science teams)*
+(Source: NASA/SDO and the AIA, EVE, and HMI science teams)*

 Coronal holes are areas in the Sun's **corona** (the outermost part of the Sun's atmosphere) which are **colder** and have **lower density**.
 It is common to see coronal holes during years of **solar minimum**.
 We can find them in X-ray images of the Sun.